-Assessment of net realisable value of properties under development
+Assessment of net realisable value of properties under development and properties for sale in the United States

-Refer to Note 4(a) in the critical accounting estimates and assumptions and Note 20 to the consolidated financial statements.
+Refer to Note 4(a) in the critical accounting estimates and assumptions and Note 19 and 20 to the consolidated financial statements

-The group had properties under development in California, U.S.A. of HK\$410.8 million as at 31st March 2018.
+The group had properties under development and properties for sale in California, U.S.A. of HK\$288.5 million and HK\$195.0 million respectively as at 31st March 2019.

-Management assesses the net realisable value of the properties under development based on the estimated selling prices less costs to sell and the estimated costs to complete under the prevailing market conditions.
+Management assesses the net realisable value based on the estimated selling prices less costs to sell under prevailing market condition and the estimated costs to complete for properties under development based on existing development plans.
 Provision is made when events or changes in circumstances indicate that the cost of properties exceeds the net realisable value.
-Management considered that no provision was required for the group's properties under development as at 31st March 2018.
+Management considered that no provision was required for the group's properties under development and properties for sale in the United States as at 31st March 2019.

-As the assessment of net realisable value of the properties under development requires the use of significant management judgement and estimates, including selling prices and costs to complete, we consider it to be a key audit matter.
+As the assessment of net realisable value of the properties under development and properties for sale requires the use of significant management judgement and estimates, including selling prices and costs to complete, we consider it to be a key audit matter.
 For the properties under development, we discussed with management to understand the development plans of this property project, the latest status of development and the expected completion dates of the project.
 We checked to correspondence such as building plans submitted to the government authorities and permits obtained from the government authorities (where applicable) to corroborate our understanding.
+For properties for sale, we discussed with management to understand the sales plan of the properties.

-We assessed the reasonableness of management's estimated selling prices by comparing them to the selling prices of recent market transactions of comparable properties with similar size, usage and location and the prevailing selling prices of the properties.
+We assessed the reasonableness of management's estimated selling prices by comparing them to the selling prices of recent market transactions of comparable properties with similar size, usage and location and the prevailing selling prices of the subject properties.
 We also tested the reasonableness of cost to complete on a sample basis, by comparing to the budget of the project, signed construction contracts or market quotation on construction costs if contracts have not yet been signed.